 Role of Manometry Assessment for the Investigation of Pelvic Floor Dysfunction

-- Lifetime Access: You can come back to this course at any time.
-If any material is updated or material is added to the course, you will have access to the new content.
+- Lifetime access.
+You can return to this course at any time.
+If any material is updated or added, you will have access to the new content.

-- Certification of Completion: once you've created the course you will get a certificate for your professional portfolio.
+- Certificate of completion.
+Once you've completed the course, you will receive a certificate for your professional portfolio.

-- Access to this course is through Embodia and while some of the content, such as the workbook can be downloaded, the majority cannot.
-This is to protect the instructor’s material and to prevent the content from being shared freely on the internet.
+- Access to this course is through Embodia, and although some of the content may be downloadable (such as a workbook or slides if included), the majority cannot.
+This is to protect the instructor’s material and to prevent the content from being shared freely on the Internet.

-- Embodia is mobile-friendly and can be accessed on phone, tablet and computer.
+- Embodia is mobile-friendly and can be accessed by phone, tablet, and computer.

 - There is no start date or completion date.
 You can complete the course at your own pace.

-Dr Louis Liu completed his Bachelor, Masters and PhD in Engineering, followed by Doctor of Medicine at McMaster University.
+Dr. Louis Liu, completed his Bachelor, Masters and PhD in Engineering, followed by Doctor of Medicine at McMaster University.
 He is the Head of Gastroenterology in University Health Network and Sinai Health System, and the Director of the Clinical Motility Unit in University Health Network.
 Dr. Liu has been actively involved in medical education.
 He established the University of Toronto Neurogastroenterology and Motility Fellowship Program in 2009 and the International Gastroenterology Fellowship Training Program at UHN and MSH.
 In addition, he served as the course co-director of the Metabolism and Nutrition Unit in the University of Toronto undergraduate MD Program between 2011-2015.
 Internationally, he is the University of Toronto Lead of the GI Residency Training Program at Addis Ababa University of Ethiopia and inaugurated the first Endoscopy Training Center in Ethiopia at the Tikur Anbessa Hospital with the support from World Gastroenterology Organization in 2015.
 He is a dedicated and accomplished educator and researcher who has received multiple education and research awards.